UK bank lobbyist resigns over 2008 remarks about financier Staveley

 PCP's written opening statement to the court mentions "thoroughly unpleasant comments" by Jones to a colleague about Staveley in 2008 and refers to other personal comments by senior Barclays staff of the time, criticising her professional skill and competence.

-Transcripts of internal calls between Barclays executives could be read aloud in the case, which hinges on the terms Barclays offered Qatar and PCP Capital's syndicate -- which included Abu Dhabi investors -- for taking part in a 7.3 billion pound ($9.2 billion) cash call in October 2008.
+Transcripts of internal calls between Barclays executives could be read aloud in the case, which hinges on the terms Barclays offered Qatar and PCP's syndicate -- which included Abu Dhabi investors -- for taking part in a 7.3 billion pound ($9.2 billion) cash call in October 2008.

-PCP Capital is claiming up to 1.5 billion pounds ($1.9 billion) in damages for deceit, alleging that Barclays reneged on representations that PCP's consortium would get the same terms as Qatar.
+PCP is claiming damages for alleged deceit in a dispute over whether Barclays reneged on representations that PCP's consortium would get the same terms as Qatar.

 Barclays has dismissed the case as misconceived and without merit.